 Scientific data is one of the most complex and fragmented datasets in the world.
-Properly engineering all this data is a decades-long journey.
-It requires industry-wide collaboration and deep commitment from pure-play data companies like TetraScience, whose mission is to liberate scientific data for automation, analytics, and AI applications.
+Properly engineering all this data is a decade-long journey.
+It requires industry-wide collaboration and deep commitment from pure-play data companies like TetraScience, whose mission is to liberate and unify scientific data for automation, analytics, and AI applications.

 We’re just getting started.

-At TetraScience, we take a bottom-up approach to scientific data engineering, focusing on the specific needs of biopharma companies.
+At TetraScience, we take a bottom-up approach to scientific data engineering, focusing on the specific needs of biopharma companies and concrete scientific use cases/workflows.
 We start by addressing immediate priorities, then incrementally unlock more value from the customer's data, ultimately scaling this process to the entire enterprise.

-This blog post shares our unique approach to data engineering for biopharmas at an enterprise scale.
+This blog post shares our unique approach to scientific data engineering for biopharmas at an enterprise scale.

 Replatforming Before Engineering